-The hours of operation of the Granges Pit are generally 7.00am to 5.00pm weekdays.
+The hours of operation of the Lees Pit would generally be 7.00am to 5.00pm weekdays.
 Some work may be carried out on weekends.
 No work will be carried out on Public Holidays.

 3.11.
 Gravel Pit Rehabilitation

 The objective for rehabilitation of the proposal is to achieve a post extraction landform suitable for rural activities, including but not limited to livestock grazing (refer Figure 5 - Conceptual Rehabilitation Plan).